 3 – Communicate, Communicate, Communicate

 Then, there is the outward-facing aspect of communication, where you tell people about your project.
 You cannot just put it on GitHub and expect everyone to find it.
 You have to talk about it, write about it, and be willing to answer questions about it.
 Find out where your potential users and collaborators hang out and tell them your story.
-Then, create a presentation for conferences and meetups, as well as a lightning (five min) version.
+Then, create a presentation for conferences and meetups, as well as a lightning (five minute) version.
 At a minimum, make sure you have a punchy, 25-word distillation of what your project does and why people might want to use it at the ready for meetings, conferences or any other opportunities you might have to spread the word.
 If you find any of this hard to do, it is worth the struggle.
 If you cannot sum up your project’s worth succinctly, others will have even more trouble than you.
 Being able to narrate your project’s purpose to potential contributors will get them behind your open source movement and encourage collaboration.

 4 – Take Care with Names

 Project naming is often an afterthought, but a good name can speed adoption and a poor one can hold you up.
 For one thing, you want to make sure your project can be found among GitHub’s millions of projects.
-An obscure name, or one with deliberate misspellings, can be hard to find, throwing your project’s chances for success off the rails.
+An obscure name or one with deliberate misspellings can be hard to find, throwing your project’s chances for success off the rails.
 A name that echoes your project’s value proposition can do the opposite.
 Unique, simple and sincere are good watchwords here.

 Your company might also have naming guidelines that you need to follow, so get clear on those upfront and be sure not to tread on protected brands or copyrights.
 Keep names for projects and products distinct or you’ll risk confusing your collaborators and customers.
 Be mindful of what a name can promise, too – avoid using a name that hints at more than you are accomplishing.
 And try not to be too clever – puns might amuse insiders, but they are no use if they confuse or put others off.